 In 2019, CGS hosted goalie development clinics in Blaine (Schwan Super Rink), Eagan, Edina (Braemar Arena), Richfield.
 We had goalies from seven states in town to train with us at those clinics.
-The boys and girls, ages 6-15, came from Minnesota, Wisconsin, North Dakota, South Dakota, Iowa, Montana, Texas.
+The boys and girls, we worked with were from Minnesota, Wisconsin, North Dakota, South Dakota, Iowa, Montana, Texas.
 That list is sure to grow in 2020.

 ABOUT COACH CARROLL

 Steve Carroll is a USA Hockey Level 4 certified coach who trains goalies at the youth, high school and college levels.
 He is the goalie coach for the nationally-ranked Gustavus Adolphus College women’s team.